koding/kdlearn/guides/ftp-with-filezilla/index.md

 1. Using general connection settings
 2. Using a secure connection

-> type:error
+> type:alert
 > Before continuing, please ensure that FTP is set up and running on your VM.
 If you
 > have not yet set up FTP, follow the instructions on this [guide](http://learn.koding.com/guides/setting-up-ftp-on-koding/) to set it up before
 > proceeding.